mczkzk/go-ts-generator/examples/README.md

 - Basic type conversion
 - Handling of pointer types (both with and without `omitempty`)
 - Handling of unexported types and fields
-- Conversion of field names to camelCase
+- Preservation of original field names from struct tags

 Files:
 - `models.go` - Go struct definitions